 Aaron’s question warrants a closer look and ultimately, our answer is a resounding yes to road riding.
 Yes, we’re forced to weigh the joy of riding on the road against the fear of being hit.
 This is a significant concern.
 But for us, the choice is clear, and it is non-negotiable.

-I believe it is time to take to the roads and stay the course.
+We believe it is time to take to the roads and stay the course.
 It is time to get more involved, shift up, and grow our numbers.